 - With Developer Tools open, refresh the page

 - Select the request that matches your domain in “Network” tab

 - Select “Headers” tab on the right pane

 - Check to see the response code matches the status you had expected.

 You should see a 404 status if your server is configured correctly.
 If it isn’t, this is the source of your Soft 404 warning.
 Check with your web host and ask how you can modify your configuration to return the correct response.

 Don’t Ignore Your Errors

 There’s a reason Google is choosing to share information about this and other errors with you.
-It’s bad for them because these issues lead Google to waste its resources on low quality content, and its bad for you because Google will eventually give up and focus its resources and better optimized sites.
+It’s bad for them because these issues lead Google to waste its resources on low quality content, and it’s bad for you because Google will eventually give up and focus its resources on better-optimized sites.